chunw4h/juiceit/README.md

 Because this setup creates an isolated course copy of Miniconda at `$HOME/miniconda3`, it does not interfere with your system files or other Anaconda installations.

 To completely remove Orange and free up disk space at the end of the course, simply delete these two items:
-1. Delete the `launch_orange.command` file from your Desktop.
+1. Delete the `Orange3.app` file from your Desktop.
 2. Open Finder, go to your home folder (`Macintosh HD > Users > your-name`), and delete the `miniconda3` folder.
    *(Note: You can also use Terminal by running `rm -rf $HOME/miniconda3`)*